chewil/jekyll-now/_posts/2020-03-15-splunk-es-assets-and-inventory-getting-started.md

 category: Splunk ES
 tags: Splunk ES asset-inventory
 ---
-Opinions expressed are solely my own and do not express the views or opinions of my employer or of Splunk...
+*Opinions expressed are solely my own and do not express the views or opinions of my employer, of Splunk, or anyone else...*

-The following are my notes as I was setting up ES’s asset and identity information.
-These methods may not be applicable to all environments, so consider them as tip to consider to implement in your environments.
+The following are from the various notes I took as I was setting up ES’s asset and identity information at work.
+These methods may not be applicable to all environments, so use them as references in your environments.
+As of this writing (August, 2020) I am using Splunk Enterprise 7.1.x with ES 5.02.
+The newer version of ES handles assets and inventory more efficiently, but, IMO, the methods and process should still be relevant.

-# ES Assets and Identity
+# Benefits of ES Assets and Identity
-One of the immediate benefit of having an up-to-date ES asset and identity table is the enrichment fields showing up for the src, dest, doc and user fields.
-Example of the additional enrichment fields are:  _category, _ip, _nt_host, _priority, user’s full name, user’s manager, etc.
+An immediate benefit after populating the ES asset and identity tables is the enrichment fields showing up for the `src`, `dest`, `dvc` and `user` fields.
+Example of the additional enrichment fields are:  category, ip, hostname, priority, user’s full name, user’s manager, etc.

-These enrichment fields comes from the 3 lookup tables in the SA-IdentityManagement app.
-That app also have 9 automatic lookups defined to output the enriched fields.

-## Lookup Tables
+# Lookup Tables

 1- `asset_lookup_by_str` - A list of assets.
 This should be a list of all known networking capable hardware.
 This include all company owned, vendor deployed and user BYOD devices that could be connected to your managed networks or VPN.
 	- Note:  This list is kept up to date and completed by merging asset data from multiple sources.
 The method used for the merging is custom and I will discuss in more details later.